 To execute our growth plan, we must attract and retain highly qualified personnel.
 Competition for these personnel in the San Francisco Bay Area, where our headquarters are located, and in other locations where we maintain offices, is intense, especially for experienced sales professionals and for engineers experienced in designing and developing cloud applications and security software.
 We have from time to time experienced, and we expect to continue to experience, difficulty in hiring and retaining employees with appropriate qualifications.
+For example, in recent years, recruiting, hiring and retaining employees with appropriate qualifications.
 For example, in recent years, recruiting, hiring and retaining employees with expertise in the cybersecurity industry has become increasingly difficult as the demand for cybersecurity professionals has increased as a result of the recent cybersecurity attacks on global corporations and governments.
 Many of the companies with which we compete for experienced personnel have greater resources than we have.
+Further, with restrictions on activities imposed by governments across the world as a result of the COVID-19 pandemic, it has become more difficult to hire new employees into our business.
+If these restrictions persist for an extended period, we may be unable to fully address our hiring needs.
 In addition, job candidates and existing employees often consider the value of the equity awards they receive in connection with their employment.
 Volatility or lack of performance in our stock price may also affect our ability to attract and retain our key employees.
 Also, many of our employees have become, or will soon become, vested in a substantial amount of equity awards, which may give them a substantial amount of personal wealth.
 This may make it more difficult for us to retain and motivate these employees, and this wealth could affect their decision about whether or not they continue to work for us.
-Any failure to successfully attract, integrate or retain qualified personnel to fulfill our current or future needs could materially and adversely affect our business, operating results and financial condition.
+Any failure to successfully attract, integrate or retain qualified personn